camsustResearchProject/CAM-SUST_Summer_School_on_Astrophysics_2025/README.md

 Stellar mass functions and density profiles,
 Black Hole Collisions,
 Space-time curvature near black holes,
-Type Ia Supernovae (SNe Ia) and their use in cosmology, The hands-on sessions will focus on data access, reduction, analysis and simulation tools, and modeling techniques used by current researchers and astronomers.
+Type Ia Supernovae (SNe Ia) and their use in cosmology.

+The hands-on sessions will focus on data access, reduction, analysis and simulation tools, and modeling techniques used by current researchers and astronomers.

 Participants: